 Choosing Caption Settings

-- Select None, Auto Caption or Human Caption as the default captioning for uploaded content.
+- Select None, Auto Caption or Human Caption as the Default Captioning for Uploads.
 Other options may still be selected during the upload process if allowed.
+(If None is selected for Default Captioning for Uploads, a message window will pop-up when users upload media prompting the users if they would like to Auto-Caption the media).

 - Choose the desired Auto Caption Model.
 Model A provides better results in large lecture halls and other spaces in which the microphone may be further from the speaker's mouth.

-- Add words to the Dictionary by clicking and typing the desired word.
-Click Enter to add the word.
+- Add words to the Dictionary by clicking and typing the desired word then clicking Enter to add the word.
+To learn more about how to add words or phrases to the Dictionary, click here.

 - Select the X next to a word to remove it from the Dictionary.